-MEAG Power's second project ("Project Two"), acquired in 1978 and in subsequent transactions, consists of additional 5.1 percent ownership interests in the two coal-fired generating units and the common facilities at Plant Wansley, including the Plant Wansley Combustion Turbine, additional 5.1 percent ownership interests in Plant Scherer Unit Nos.
-1 and 2 and an additional 2.55 percent ownership interest in the common facilities at Plant Scherer and working capital.
-MEAG Power's third project ("Project Three"), acquired in 1980, consists of additional 15.1 percent ownership interests in Plant Scherer Unit Nos.
-1 and 2 and an additional 7.55 percent ownership interest in the common facilities at Plant Scherer in the common facilities at Plant Scherer and working capital.
-MEAG Power's fourth project ("Project Four" and, together with Project Two and Project Three, the "Existing General Resolution Projects"), acquired in 1984, consists of additional 5.0 percent ownership interests in the original two nuclear generating units and the common facilities at Plant Vogtle and working capital.
-MEAG Power's generating interests in the Existing General Resolution Projects and the common facilities at Plant Vogtle and working capital.
-MEAG Power's generating interests in the Existing General Resolution Projects and the common facilities at Plant Vogtle and working capital.
+MEAG Power's second project ("Project Two"), acquired in 1978 and in subsequent transactions, consists of additional 5.1 percent ownership interests in the two coal-fired generating units and the common facilities at Generation Station Wansley, including the Generation Station Wansley Combustion Turbine, additional 5.1 percent ownership interests in Generation Station Scherer Unit Nos.
+1 and 2 and an additional 2.55 percent ownership interest in the common facilities at Generation Station Scherer and working capital.
+MEAG Power's third project ("Project Three"), acquired in 1980, consists of additional 15.1 percent ownership interests in Generation Scherer Unit Nos.
+1 and 2 and an additional 7.55 percent ownership interests in Generation Scherer Unit Nos.
+1 and 2 and an additional 7.55 percent ownership interests in Generation Scherer Unit Nos.
+1 and 2 and an additional 7.55 percent ownership interest in the common facilities at Generation Scherer and working capital.
+MEAG Power's fourth project ("Project Four" and, together with Project Two and Project Three, the "Existing General Resolution Projects"), acquired in 1984, consists of additional 5.0 percent ownership interests in the original two nuclear generating units and the common facilities at Generation Station Vogtle and working capital.
 MEAG Power's generating interests in the Existing General Resolution Projects represent a total of 115 MW of nominally rated nuclear capacity, 415 MW of nominally rated coal-fired capacity and 3 MW of combustion turbine capacity.

-MEAG Power is obligated to pay its share of the costs of acquisition and construction of certain capital additions required for the plants in such Projects and for the ITS.
+MEAG Power is obligated to pay its share of the costs of acquisition and construction of certain capital additions required for the generating units in such Projects and for the ITS.
 See "CAPITAL IMPROVEMENTS AND FINANCING PROGRAMS - Capital Improvements Program" herein.
 These additions, which are referred to in the Project One Resolution hereinafter referred to as "Additional Facilities" and in the General Resolution Projects Resolution hereinafter referred to as "Capital Improvements," generally consist of reload nuclear fuel and major additions, renewals, replacements, repairs and betterments, including transmission system facilities to be acquired as part of Project One.
-See "SUMMARY OF PROJECT ONE RESOLUTION AND GENERAL RESOLUTION PROJECTS RESOLUTION - Definitions" in APPENDIX G hereto for a more complete definition of the term "Additional Facilities."
+See "SUMMARY OF PROJECT ONE RESOLUTION AND GENERAL RESOLUTION PROJECTS RESOLUTION - Definitions" in APPENDIX F hereto for a more complete definition of the term "Additional Facilities."
 For purposes of this Annual Information Statement, other than the description of the Project One Resolution contained herein, all items included in such definition of "Additional Facilities" are referred to herein for convenience as "Capital Improvements."

 On June 1, 2004, MEAG Power's CC Project (hereinafter defined) began commercial operation.
 The CC Project is a separate project from Project One and the Existing General Resolution Projects, as described above.
 See "MEAG POWER - Bulk Power Supply Operations - The Combined Cycle Project" herein.
 The CC Project, which is owned solely by MEAG Power, is a gas-fired and steam driven combined cycle power plant with a nominal summer capacity of 503 MW.
-The CC Project is located at Plant Wansley.
+The CC Project is located at Generation Station Wansley.